invoiceninja/invoiceninja/docs/introduction.rst

 - **Balance Due**: The amount of the quote

 ..
 TIP:: In addition to displaying a helpful overview of your invoicing activity, the Dashboard page is rich in clickable links, providing you with a shortcut to relevant pages you may wish to view.
 For example, all invoice numbers are clickable, taking you directly to the specific invoice page, and all client names are clickable, taking you directly to the specific client summary page.

+History Sidebar
+"""""""""""""""

+At the right hand side of your Dashboard screen you'll find the History sidebar, which displays all your recent invoices in a chronological list according to invoice number, together with the name of the client.

+..
+TIP:: You can create a new invoice for a particular client by hovering on the right hand side of the tab featuring the client's name.
+It's just another way to create a new invoice, fast.

+Hide/Show History Sidebar
+*************************

+You can choose to hide or show the history sidebar at any time by clicking on the Toggle History button, located at the top right corner of the screen.
+The Toggle History button appears as three horizontal lines in the shape of a button.
+Click once to close the history sidebar; click again to open.

+Need Help?
+Feel like Sharing?
+Introducing Quick Links
+"""""""""""""""""""""""""""""""""""""""""""""""""""""

+At the bottom left of the sidebar menu, you'll find a few quick links to make your Invoice Ninja experience even better.

+- **Email**: Click on the email icon to contact us.
+- **Support**: Click on the support icon to visit our Support Forum.
+- **Help**: Click on the question mark icon to view Keyboard Shortcuts and Voice Demand libraries.
+- **Social media**: Click on the social media links to visit our Facebook, Twitter and Github pages.